hamzaelouiaazzani/My_Assignements_for_-Coursera_Certifications/README.md

 ## Fair Usage Notice

 Copying and pasting solutions directly from this repository for your own submissions on Coursera is against the honor code and terms of service of the platform.
 It is essential to uphold the principles of fairness, honesty, and integrity when undertaking online courses.
-I encourage you build your own solution by inspiring from my own solutions.
+I encourage you building your own solution by inspiring from my own solutions.

 ## Certifications